-Logic, when we can call on it, says that just because one aspect in life is particularly challenging or disappointing does not dictate that this will become our universal truth.
+Logic, when we can call on it, says that just because one aspect of life is particularly challenging or disappointing, does not dictate that this will become our universal truth.
 But sadly the neanderthal in all of us reaches out and makes us feel more fearful than we ever need be.
 It is accepted that the fear of adversity is often more distressing than the challenging events themselves.

 I have always despised that statement on the basis I have no desire to go through adversity in order to get tough enough to cope with it!

 However, recent studies are proving that although adversity can make you stronger as Nietzsche suggested it also make you happier!

 Understanding that we do usually come out of these bleak times allows us then to reflect back on how much we learnt, how we still managed to find small enjoyments and how it forced us to look for alternative answers and avenues to success.

 Now more than ever we need to understand that perhaps things will not come so easily but they will be all the more cherished for the determination you showed to get them.

 Often we can feel anxious that we will not measure up, that we will not be recognised for the value we bring, and so step away from the challenge and try to look for an easier route to success.
 However, in darker times when we have no other option but accept that we must make things work; when there is no choice of giving up, we are often rewarded by reaching far beyond our anticipated goals.